brunorijsman/rift-python/doc/deviations.md

 The ChangeLocalConfiguredLevel is pushed whenever the conifigured level is changed.
 The action is store_level which also updates the leaf flags and the superspine flag.

-## Use real ZTP hold timer
+## Use real ZTP hold down timer

-The ZTP FSM uses a hold timer to manage the time spent in state HoldingDown.
+The ZTP FSM uses a hold down timer to manage the time spent in state HoldingDown.
 There is a ShortTic event that is generated at fixed intervals.
 The timer is implemented "manually" by counting the number of ShortTic events, and when a threshold is reached, a HoldDownExpired event is generated.
 I call this a "manual" implementation of a timer.

 The Timer class in Python RIFT supports "real" timers.
 You can start a timer with an arbitrary expiry time, and an event can be generated when the timer expires, without the need for counting ticks.

-We use a "real" timer to implement the ZTP holddown timer, and hence we don't need any ShortTic events.
+We use a "real" timer to implement the ZTP hold down timer, and hence we don't need any ShortTic events.